kottster/kottster/docs/table/configuration/custom-data-fetcher.md

 ## Adding search functionality

 To enable search functionality in your table, you can use the [withSearch](../../ui/table-page-component.md#withsearch) property.
+This will enable a search input in the table UI and pass the `search` parameter to your `customDataFetcher` function.

 ```js [app/pages/products/api.server.js]
 import { app } from '../../_server/app';